2003–04 UEFA Champions League: Association ranking

 For the 2003–04 UEFA Champions League, the associations are allocated places according to their 2002 UEFA country coefficients, which takes into account their performance in European competitions from 1997–98 to 2001–02.

 Distribution

 Since the title holders (Milan) also qualified for the Champions League Third qualifying round through their domestic league, one Third qualifying round spot was vacated.
-Due to this, as well as due to suspension of Azerbaijan, the following changes to the default access list are made:
+Due to this, as well as due to the suspension of Azerbaijan, the following changes to the default access list are made: